teleportaloo/PDX-Bus/README.markdown

 ### Version 9.1 (January 2017)
 * Fixed bookmarks so first stop is not duplicated when editing.
+* Fixed black space around icons and updated all icons to be the latest ones.

 ### Version 9.0 (December 2016)
 * Watch app updated to WatchOS 2 (native app)